+15 Appendix 5: Housing Trajectory
-Construction of a housing trajectory is complicated both by the macroeconomic situation and factors specific to Copeland:

-the housing market generally is depressed;

-in Copeland there is a further challenge caused by factors making it difficult to attract development (geographical peripherality and an image not encouraging to inward investment); potential future developments which should make a major difference, but which have not yet been comfirmed.

-Trajectory 1 illustrates the need for emerging site allocations over the Plan period.

-The 'base scenario' is for an average 230 dwellings per year, or 3450 over the plan period.

-The Government instructs that a 'buffer' of an additional 20% over the basic allowance of 230 homes per annum be brought forward to 'frontload' the supply in the first five years, leading to a reduction of 10% below the allowance for the remaining 10 years.

-The trajectory also makes allowance for 'market uplift' of seventy dwellings per year in years 6 to 15 of the plan period.
+- 15.1.1 Construction of a housing trajectory is complicated both by the macroeconomic situation and factors specific to Copeland: - the housing market generally is depressed; - in Copeland there is a further challenge caused by factors making it difficult to attract development (geographical peripherality and an image not encouraging to inward investment); - potential future developments which should make a major difference, but which have not yet been confirmed. - 15.1.2 Trajectory 1 (see also the main body of the plan at paragraph 5.3.3) illustrates the need for emerging site allocations over the Plan period. - 15.1.3 The 'base scenario' is for an average 230 dwellings per year, or 3,450 over the plan period. - 15.1.4 The Government instructs that a 'buffer' of an additional 20% over the basic allowance of 230 homes per annum be brought forward to 'frontload' the supply in the first five years, leading to a reduction of 10% below the allowance for the remaining 10 years. - 15.1.5 The trajectory also makes allowance for 'market uplift' of seventy dwellings per year in years 6 to 15 of the plan period.
 Years 6 to 10 coincide with the expected construction of a nuclear power station.
 The allowance of a total of 350 dwellings is expected to be enough to accommodate the proportion of the workforce (construction and permanent) who will be moving into the area and will seek permanent homes, and within that, the proportion who will seek housing within the Borough.
-In years 10 to 15 'uplift' will relate to other anticipated developments in the nuclear sector, along with supply chain and potentially other energy-related sectors.

-The total amount of housebuilding for which land will be made available including 'market uplift' is thus at 230 per year for 5 years, and 300 per year for 10 years - a total of 4150.
+In years 10 to 15 'uplift' will relate to other anticipated developments in the nuclear sector, along with supply chain and potentially other energy-related sectors. - 15.1.6 The total amount of house building for which land will be made available including 'market uplift' is thus at 230 per year for 5 years, and 300 per year for 10 years a total of 4,150.

+Trajectory 1: Guide for allocations and phasing

+NB The house building which would take place on land included in the 'buffer' allowance - that is, allocations brought forward into the first five years - in Trajectory 1 is distributed within the base allowance in Trajectory 2.
+This is because inclusion of a site in the 'buffer' is not considered likely to have an effect on the speed at which housing is delivered.
-Trajectory 2 is a forecast of market performance in building homes during the plan period.
-It is based on the following assumptions.

-- Performance will gradually pick up from a relatively low figure in 2013/14 (gross delivery in 2011/12 was 150 dwellings). - Starting in the later years of this decade, and peaking in the early 2020s, there will be a Moorside-related boost (green on the graph) as construction gathers pace, with some longer term staff buying homes in the Borough (or renting 'buy-to-let' dwellings) and the power station staff increasing in number as commissioning approaches.
-'Base' demand (blue) will also continue to increase as the local economy grows. - Post 2023, other new developments, primarily nuclear-related, will come on stream.

-The gross figure in Trajectory 2 is the same as in Trajectory 1, at 4150 overall or 3450 without the green and purple 'market uplift' elements.
+- 15.1.7 Trajectory 2 is a forecast of market performance in building homes during the plan period.
+It is based on the following assumptions. - Performance will gradually pick up from a relatively low figure in 2013/14 (gross delivery in 2011/12 was 150 dwellings). - Starting in the later years of this decade, and peaking in the early 2020s, there will be a Moorside-related boost (green on the graph) as construction gathers pace, with some longer term staff buying homes in the Borough (or renting 'buy-to-let' dwellings) and the power station staff increasing in number as commissioning approaches.
+'Base' demand (blue) will also continue to increase as the local economy grows. - Post 2023, other new developments, primarily nuclear-related, will come on stream. - 15.1.8 The gross figure in Trajectory 2 is the same as in Trajectory 1, at 4,150 overall or 3,450 without the green and purple 'market uplift' elements.

-Trajectory 2.
-Forecast house building performance
+Trajectory 2: Forecast house building performance